-If a K2 Media Server is restored to its factory default state or otherwise has the Windows operating system re-applied, you might need to activate the operating system.
+If a system is restored to its factory default state or otherwise has the Windows operating system re-applied, you might need to activate the operating system.
 This procedure provides instructions for doing this while the machine is connected to the Internet.
 The Activation wizard provides other options, which you can also choose if desired.

-To active the Windows operating system on a K2 device, do the following:
+To active the Windows operating system, do the following: